vasanthk/css-refresher-notes/README.md

 ## Known Issues

 ### Extra margin on inline-block elements
-Let's suppose you need to create a list and the items should be horizontally side by side horizontally, without any spacing between them.
+Let's suppose you need to create a list and the items should be side by side horizontally, without any spacing between them.

 The code could be something like that: